What’s it all about?

 This years Workshops will allow you to be tutored by some the best creative minds in the industry today.
 Some of the workshops are free to the general public, and/or included in the price of a Festival ticket or need to be purchased as a separate ticketed event.

-We already have a number of great speakers confirmed including Paul Kidby (artist of choice for the award winning writer Sir Terry Pratchett), Scott Eaton (artists in the field of digital sculpture for films such as World War Z, Spielberg’s War Horse, Wrath of the Titans), Eric Scot Shaw (Staff Writer for SpongeBob SquarePants, Walt Disney Animation Studios), Adam Redford (Senior Texture Artists for Gravity and Wrath of the Titans), Melania Fodritto (Nuke trainer and NCCA lecturer) and Sarah Perry (acting & movement coach for films such as Harry Potter, The Chronicles of Nania: The Voyage of The Dawn Treader, John Carter, World War Z and Guardians of the Galaxy).
+Last year our tutors included Paul Kidby (artist of choice for the award winning writer Sir Terry Pratchett), Scott Eaton (artists in the field of digital sculpture for films such as World War Z, Spielberg’s War Horse, Wrath of the Titans), Eric Scot Shaw (Staff Writer for SpongeBob SquarePants, Walt Disney Animation Studios), Adam Redford (Senior Texture Artists for Gravity and Wrath of the Titans), Melania Fodritto (Nuke trainer and NCCA lecturer) and Sarah Perry (acting & movement coach for films such as Harry Potter, The Chronicles of Nania: The Voyage of The Dawn Treader, John Carter, World War Z and Guardians of the Galaxy).
 Tickets for the workshops are on sale now – More information here

 Who’s it for?